 Around 7000 servers relay your traffic, serving millions of users.
 When millions of people attempt to torrent simultaneously, an overload occurs, resulting in unreliable connections.

 The Tor browser is the only method to ensure Tor encryption works, and because volunteers run shifts, the service is unlikely to be available round the clock.

 What are the best VPNs for torrenting?

 VPN usage is growing in the online world, so many different types of VPNs are on the market.
 As a result, several high-quality VPNs are on the market, each excelling in different fields owing to unique features.

 The following are the best VPNs in the market:

-Whether you’re downloading anything legal or illegal over the BitTorrent network, there’s a strong possibility your ISP will find out if you don’t protect your online privacy with some of the strategies we’ve discussed above.
+Whether you’re downloading anything legal or illegal over the BitTorrent network, there’s a strong possibility that your ISP will find out if you don’t protect your online privacy with some of the strategies discussed above.